 Along the way, he and his team face challenges from both the elements and other treasure hunters.
 “Sahara” is based on the best-selling novel by Clive Cussler.
 The film has it all, be it ancient artifacts or epic stories about the treasure hunt; it is one of the best movies similar to the film National Treasure.

-The film received mixed reviews from critics, with some praising the visuals and action sequences while others criticized the plot and characters.
+The movie received mixed reviews from critics, with some praising the visuals and action sequences while others criticized the plot and characters.

 The film was directed by Breck Eisner and also starred Penelope Cruz and Steve Zahn.
 “Sahara” was a box office success, grossing over $119 million worldwide.
 If you’re looking for a movie with an ancient palace, treasure map, and many challenges, then “Sahara” is the perfect film for you.